 The Plan does not anticipate the dissolution of PICA at the close of FY23, following the City’s repayment of outstanding PICA bonds.
-In the current iteration of the Plan, the City assumes $2.5B in Wage and Net Profits Tax revenue for FY24, inclusive of $628M that will no longer be collected by the PICA Tax.
+In the current iteration of the Plan, the City assumes more than $5B in Wage and Net Profits Tax revenue in FY24 and FY25, inclusive of $1.3B that will no longer be collected by the PICA Tax.
 This assumption represents a significant risk to the Plan and requires either state legislative action to reinstate PICA or City Council legislation to amend the Wage Tax rate to account for the discontinued PICA portion.

 Causes for Concern

-Our office’s revenue projections are more conservative than the Budget Office’s estimates, resulting in a difference of $200M over the life of the Plan.
-In particular, our office’s projections indicate the possibility of an economic slowdown, and subsequent weaker tax revenues, in the earlier years of the Plan.
-Given the recent uncertainty in both the national and global economies, as well as the City’s reliance on the Wage Tax, our office believes that the current economic climate warrants fiscal prudence when appropriating for the future.
+Beginning in FY22, our office’s revenue projections are more conservative than the Budget Office’s estimates, resulting in a difference of nearly $700M over the life of the Plan.
+In particular, our office’s projections indicate a weaker post-pandemic recovery driven primarily by BIRT receipts (as noted above) but also lower collections for the Sales, Wage, and Parking taxes in the later years of the Plan.
+Given the unprecedented uncertainty in both the national and global economies, our office believes that the current economic climate warrants fiscal prudence when appropriating for the future.

 In closing, my office expresses its gratitude to the management and staff of the Office of Budget and Program Evaluation for their cooperation and assistance during this review and looks forward to our continued relationship.